 This lesson focuses on the accounting procedure for franchise fees and the formula used for revenue taxes.
 What is interesting is that in some states, one affects the other.
-To fully grasp this accounting nuance, I’ll first explain the franchise fee.
+To fully grasp this accounting nuance,

 A business license is a document issued by your local Commissioner of the Revenue allowing you to operate within the boundaries of that community.
 It triggers the revenue and personal property taxes associated with your small business operation.
 Some states issue business licenses through the Secretary of the State via a franchise tax.